blue-smoke-media/BSM/trello-board.md

 CoBe

+Find ORIGINAL Smoke background to replace ALL Smoke images.
+The current one is pixelated and has RED AURAS in places.

 **Write NEW copy for sidebar of FREE Audit CTA.
-** CSS for submit button on AUDIT CTA
+** CSS for submit button on AUDIT CTA-------------"currently working on - waiting to hear back from Braden"

 Web pages to write and link from the index to the new page.